Alcohol intolerance: Difference from alcohol allergy

 Alcohol intolerance is not an allergy.
 There are often misconceptions that alcohol intolerance and alcohol allergy are the same, but they are not.
 Alcohol intolerance is an inherited genetic disorder that impairs alcohol metabolism.
 The increased accumulation of acetaldehyde in affected individuals due to deficient aldehyde dehydrogenase enzymes often leads to the characteristic symptom of having flushed skin.
 On the other hand, the more uncommon alcohol allergy is an immune system reaction to alcohol (specifically ethanol) that causes symptoms such as rashes, difficulty breathing, and anaphylaxis in severe cases.
 Nausea is a symptom common to both alcohol intolerance and alcohol allergy.
 Remarkably, inhaled isopropyl alcohol can be used to provide nausea and vomiting relief.

+Alcohol intolerance and alcohol allergy, while often confused due to their overlapping symptoms, have distinct biological mechanisms.
+Alcohol intolerance is mainly due to genetic variations that affect the enzyme aldehyde dehydrogenase 2 (ALDH2).
+Individuals with ALDH2 deficiency cannot metabolize acetaldehyde, a toxic byproduct of alcohol metabolism, effectively.
+In contrast, alcohol allergy involves the immune system mistakenly identifying alcohol or its components, such as sulfites (preservatives commonly used in alcoholic beverages to prevent spoilage) and histamines (chemical compounds naturally produced during fermentation that can trigger inflammatory responses), as harmful, thereby triggering an immune response.
+This can result in symptoms such as hives, difficulty breathing, and in severe cases, anaphylaxis.

+Both conditions can present symptoms such as gastrointestinal distress and flushing.
+However, the timing and severity of these symptoms differ.
+Alcohol intolerance typically causes immediate reactions after drinking, while allergic reactions can vary widely in onset and severity based on individual sensitivities to allergens present in alcoholic beverages.

+Understanding the distinctions between alcohol intolerance and alcohol allergy is crucial for proper alleviation of symptoms.
+Alcohol intolerance results from metabolic challenges related to enzyme function, while alcohol allergy involves the immune response.
+Recognizing these differences can help individuals avoid triggers and seek appropriate medical advice.

 Management

 Avoiding or restricting alcohol is the most straightforward way to prevent the symptoms of alcohol intolerance.
 Tobacco use or exposure to secondhand smoke should be avoided, as smoking may increase levels of acetaldehyde.
 Certain medications may interact with alcohol and worsen symptoms.
 Antacid or antihistamines are used to reduce the symptoms of alcohol intolerance.
 However, these medications simply mask these symptoms.
 Reducing alcohol consumption lowers the risk for cancer and other serious diseases.